LongZhao1992/cardiac-progenitors/README.md

 We additionally provide scripts to reproduce most of the main figures.
 The R code can be found in the `figure_src` directory and is split into individual files.
 Figures can be recreated without the need of *preprocessing* the data.

+### ATAC-seq analysis

+For requirements, please see the file `ATAC-seq_sessionInfo.txt` for specific R packages and their versions.

+#### Figures

+We provide scripts to reproduce figures from the ATAC-seq data analysis of the manuscript.
+The R code can be found in the `figure_src` directory.

 ### Citation

 Please refer to the following research article when using data from this repository: